ducha-aiki/extract-patches-old/README.md

 # extract-patches

-Simple function for local patch extraction from OpenCV keypoints.
+Simple function for local patch extraction from local features keypoints.
+Accepts following formats:

+- OpenCV keypoints
+- Ellipse format [x y a b c]
+- Affine features format [x y a11 a12 a21 a22]
+- OpenCV keypoints + A (a11 a12 a21, a22), say from AffNet output

 Usage: